IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 * Translation quality: we will use multiple standard metrics: BLEU, TER, and METEOR.
 * Translation latency: we will use standard metrics for simultaneous machine translation including average proportion (AP), average lagging (AL) and differentiable average lagging (DAL).

 Like last year, the evaluation implementation will use the [SimulEval](https://github.com/facebookresearch/SimulEval) toolkit.
 For latency measurement, we will contrast computation aware and non computation aware latency metrics.
 See the [SimulEval description](https://arxiv.org/abs/2007.16193) for how those metrics are defined.
 Note that the definition of average lagging has been modified from the [original definition](https://www.aclweb.org/anthology/P19-1289/) (see section 3.2 in the [SimulEval description](https://arxiv.org/abs/2007.16193)).
-Finally, we will run systems on the segmented **and** unsegmented blind test set.
-Note the latter setting requires participants to have segmentation logic in their systems.
-The latency is calculated on word level for En-De systems and character level for En-Ja systems.
+The latency is calculated on word level for En-De systems and character level for En-Ja systems and En-Zh systems.

 The participants will submit a Docker image (see below for an example) and the organizers will run the image in a controlled environment, specifically an **ap3.2xlarge AWS instance** (see details in https://aws.amazon.com/ec2/instance-types/p3/).